 Requirement verification

 Flutterflow app testing helps you verify that your app meets the expectations of your target audience and stakeholders.
-This is especially important for FlutterFlow app, as they may have different features than traditional apps, such as live reloading, cloud backend, and native integrations.
+This is especially important for the FlutterFlow mobile application, as they may have features that are different from traditional apps, such as live reloading, cloud backend, and native integrations.

 Deployment and Distribution preparation